flimflam-austin/hugo-cms-test/content/quick_reads/20200630-18-07-01-stare-decisis/index.md

       it's not easy to legally overturn the laws he mentions.
     _key: card-3-68fb2ed7-1986-4eda-9ee2-fd71bde4db6f
   - order: 3
+    useCheckmark: false
     body: >-
       ## Something To Consider:

-      > Justice Kennedy, who is retiring, referenced _stare decisis_ in an opinion upholding a challenge to Roe v.
+      > Justice Kennedy, who is retiring, referenced_stare decisis_ in an opinion upholding a challenge to Roe v.
 Wade in 1992.